skip to content

 Teaching

-The PhD Programme at the Institute of Criminology is by and large a research-based degree, involving independent work by the student under the guidance of a supervisor, whose research expertise falls closely within the aims of the planned PhD research.
+The PhD Programme at the Institute of Criminology is by large a research-based degree.
+It involves independent work by the student under the guidance of a Supervisor whose research expertise falls closely within the aims of the planned PhD research.

 One to one supervision